 Listed in James Carter's Catalogue of a Choice Collection of Floricultural, Vegetable and Agricultural Seeds of 1842, this variety was described by a contributor to The Gardener (1867); “This sort ought to be in every garden.
 No other variety can surpass it.”
 Thought to be synonymous with Brighton Cos; the large, dark green leaves have a rust-coloured tinge and are flavourful, crisp and juicy.

-An ex-commercial variety of cos-type lettuce that has crisp, green leaves speckled with red.
+An ex-commercial variety of cos-type lettuce has crisp, green leaves speckled with red.
 Our donor suggests planting out in autumn and overwintering with protection; the lettuces will heart up for early summer harvesting.
 Lovely, slightly bitter flavour, perfect in a mixed leaf salad.

 A beautiful, productive California heirloom, popular in the USA but was almost unknown here.
 A large, non-hearting lettuce; the attractive, arrowhead-shaped leaves have a distinctive bronze tinge and mild flavour.
 Drought and cold hardy, so ideal for autumn sowing and overwintering; it's also less popular with slugs.
 The merits of this variety have been recognised by commercial seed companies and it is to be included on the National List under its synonym Bronze Beauty.
 Although now it can be considered safe, we will continue to make it available to members for as long as our stocks last.